-Being a video producer myself, I fully understand that what is filmed, and what eventually appears in the final production can be two totally different things.
+Being a video producer myself, I fully understood that what is filmed, and what eventually appears in the final production can be two totally different things.
 So naturally, I was concerned about being made a total fool of in a final production mimicking films of yore depicting Haitian Voodoo as evil and backwards with nonsensical ceremonies being performed out of context without any rhyme or reason.

 It Finally Aired